 1 Neuse Adventures

-Spend a morning, or even a full day, exploring one of North Carolina’s most historic and scenic byways with Neuse Adventures.
-Choose from two- and five-hour trips and one- or two-person kayaks and canoes, and then enjoy a leisurely paddle down the Neuse River with a side of wildlife such as beavers, cranes and fish to spot along the way.
-All rental fees include the boat, paddles and personal flotation devices, and Neuse Adventures even takes care of the hardest part for you: A shuttle to and from the launch and pickup locations.
+Spend a morning, or even a full day, exploring one of NC's most historic and scenic byways with Neuse Adventures.
+Choose from two- and three-hour trips, and then enjoy a leisurely paddle down the Neuse River with a side of wildlife such as beavers, cranes and fish to spot along the way.
+All rental fees include the boat, paddles and personal flotation devices, and Neuse Adventures even takes care of the hardest part for you: a shuttle to and from the launch and pickup locations.
 All you have to do is show up ready for tons of outdoor fun.

-4 Clayton River Walk on the NeuseClaytonSee on map
+2 Clayton River Walk on the NeuseSee on map

 6 Sculpture Trail

 Start your stroll around downtown in front of the Clayton Center and head off by foot to appreciate the self-guided Clayton Sculpture Trail.
 Most of the pieces are within walking distance of one another, so check out the map, get on the move and become more in tune with Clayton’s unique sense of community.

 Johnston County’s first legal brewery has been going strong for more than six years and now shares space with a rum distillery, InStill Distilling Co.
 Deep River has a large, beautiful beer patio for craft beer drinking, and there’s always a food truck on-site.
 The brewery is committed to using local grains and hops, as well as other local ingredients in its beers whenever possible.
 With IPAs to lagers and stouts to barrel-aged beers, all beer drinkers will find something to love.

 8 Clayton Farm & Community MarketSee on map